 Website owners should provide a safe and secure online experience for their visitors. cWatch Web is offering an incredible Black Friday and Cyber Monday deal on their yearly PRO plan.
 For less than $1 a week websites can now be protected against hackers and malicious malware with enterprise grade security solution.

-Now more than ever its important for both shoppers, business owners and brand owners alike to establish a safe and secure online experience.
+Now more than ever shoppers, business owners, and brand owners alike need to establish a safe and secure online experience.